-The internet is an ideal way to search for information and support anonymously, but unfortunately it is possible for others to track what you've been viewing online.
+The internet is an ideal way to search for information and support anonymously if you or someone else you know is being abused, but unfortunately it is possible for others to track what you've been viewing online.

 Read the guidance below if you are worried about someone discovering that you’ve been on this website, and find out what you can do to cover your tracks.

 The safest way to access this site if you want to be completely sure of not being tracked online, is to use a computer at a local library, an internet cafe, a friend's house, or at work.

 If you’re worried someone might come into the room and you don’t want them to see what you’re looking at, you could open another browser window or document and keep it open behind the site you’re looking at.
 This way if you need to close a window quickly, you’re not left looking at a blank screen.

 Deleting cookies and address histories

 Be aware that removing data from your computer might be noticed by the person you want to cover your tracks from.
 If you share your computer with others, then clearing your cookies means information saved, such as passwords for online banking, will disappear.
 Because their passwords will no longer be saved, those you share your computer with may realise that you've removed data.
 Also, they may notice if the address history on the PC has been cleared, and this may arouse suspicion.

 How to clear internet history after visiting our website